 Your password must be at least 6 characters long and use both upper and lower case.
 Numbers and some special characters may also be used:

-There is a very simple question to answer which helps to prevent registration by "bots", and you must correctly enter the visual confirmation code
+There is a very simple question to answer which helps to prevent registration by "bots", and you must correctly enter the requested keyword (this can be found by looking in the Announcements section of the forum).

 As the forums include a spell checking facility, you can elect to use either British English or US English, depending upon your location.
 No other language options are offered at present.